c6o/docs/content/app-service.md

 traxitt bootstrap
 ```

 Bootstrap the Traxitt OS into a Kubernetes cluster.
 This installs the minimum required components required to bootstrap the rest of the system (the AMS).
-Once these components are loaded, they will pull in other traxitt OS components including the pub/sub system, monitoring tools and other traxitt cloud OS facilities needed by traxitt applications.
+Once these components are loaded, they will pull in other Traxitt OS components including the pub/sub system, monitoring tools and other traxitt cloud OS facilities needed by traxitt applications.
 Just export the `KUBECONFIG` environment variable and execute this command to get up and running.

+No authentication is required.

 ### Install Application